jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `app_chart_column.rs` - An example of creating column charts using the rust_xlsxwriter library.

+* `app_chart_combined.rs` - An example of creating combined charts using the rust_xlsxwriter library.

 * `app_chart_data_table.rs` - An example of creating Excel Column charts with data tables using the rust_xlsxwriter library.